 Supply chain & labor practices:

-The fashion industry is fraught with serious supply chain human rights violations.
 We’re all about avoiding frostbite, but not when it comes with trade-offs like child labor or unfair pay.

 These brands either have small supply chains (hello, most Etsy shops) or are committed to transparency and fair wages.
 We feel warmer already when we’re able to see specific factory details or take a peep at their code of conduct.